Nobody could see what they'd selected

 What worked

-All 12 users found the info icon efficient for seeing the full parent-child path without opening the picker.
+All 6 Round 1 users found the i-icon tooltip efficient for seeing all selections with their full paths, without reopening the picker.

 Arrow indicators for non-selectable nodes